 Advanced Placement (AP) English teachers focus on teaching you how to read carefully and with insight.
 But little if any time is spent teaching you how to write.
-And almost no attention is paid to preparing for AP tests.
+And almost no attention is paid to preparing for AP exams.

 AP teachers are required to teach an enormous amount of content.
 As a result, there is simply not enough time in a semester to teach writing.
-In fact, even the best AP teachers tell me that they’ve not been able to devote any time to writing instruction, let alone to preparing students for the AP test.
+In fact, even the best AP teachers tell me that they’ve not been able to devote any time to writing instruction, let alone to preparing students for the AP exam.

-At The Writing Center of Princeton, Susan takes the worry out of AP test prep by giving you the skills you need to get the scores you want, in class and on the exam.
+At The Writing Center of Princeton, Susan takes the worry out of AP exam prep by giving you the skills you need to get the scores you want, in class and on the exam.

 Her Strategic Approach Teaches You